CurlyBytes/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 #### Download the Bot Framework Emulator

-You can download the v4 Preview Bot Framework Emulator for testing your bot locally.
+You can download the v4 Bot Framework Emulator for testing your bot locally.
 The instructions for the rest of the labs will assume you've downloaded the v4 Emulator (as opposed to the v3 Emulator).
-Download the emulator by going to [this page](https://github.com/Microsoft/BotFramework-Emulator/releases) and downloading the most recent version of the emulator that has the tag "4.1.0" (select the ".exe" file, if you are using windows).
+Download the emulator by going to [this page](https://github.com/Microsoft/BotFramework-Emulator/releases) and downloading the most recent version of the emulator that has the tag "4.3.3" (select the ".exe" file, if you are using windows).

 The emulator installs to `c:\Users\`_your-username_`\AppData\Local\botframework\app-`_version_`\botframework-emulator.exe` or to your Downloads folder, depending on browser.